On split quasi-hereditary covers and Ringel duality: The reduced grade with respect to a module

 \section{The reduced grade with respect to a module}

 In \citep{zbMATH06409569}, Gao and Koenig compared the Auslander-Bridger grade with dominant dimension.
 We will now see that the same method also works for relative dominant dimension over any ring with respect to a module once we replace the $\Ext$ in the notion of grade by $\Tor$, motivating the terminology: cograde.
-Also, this technique has the advantage of avoiding dealing with approximations.
 There is, however, another modification that needs to be considered.
-We are not interested in the case of grade being zero, and so we will instead talk about (the dual notion of) reduced grade (see for example \citep{MR1076061}).
-Roughly speaking, the reduced grade will coincide with the notion of grade if the grade is non-zero otherwise the reduced grade is bigger than the grade.
+We are not interested in the case of grade being zero, and so we will instead study (the dual notion of) reduced grade (see for example \citep{MR1076061}).

 \begin{Def} Let $R$ be a Noetherian commutative ring and $A$ a projective Noetherian $R$-algebra.
 Let $X\in A^{op}\m\cap R\proj$ and $M\in A\m\cap R\proj$.
 The reduced cograde of $X$ with respect to $M$, written as $\cograde_M X$, is defined as the value